EvaMaeRey/ggchalkboard/README.md

 # {ggchalkboard}

 ggchalkboard is a teaching package.
-It shows examples of how to extend ggplot2 themes w/ version 3.5.1.9000, which has some significant updates!
+It shows examples of how to extend ggplot2 themes with version 3.5.1.9000, which has some significant updates - layers (geom\_ and stat\_) colors can be updated within the theme!

-I do not consider myself very gifted when it comes to thematic choices in ggplot2.
-But thematic choices can be ‘make or break’ when it comes to audience.
-I do like chalkboards and think I can do a reasonable job mimicking their look and that more gifted themers might learn from these efforts.
+Thematic choices can be ‘make or break’ when it comes to audience.
+I don’t consider myself gifted when it comes to thematic choices in ggplot2, but I do like chalkboards and think we can do a reasonable job mimicking their look and that more gifted themers might learn from these efforts!
+Using the chalkboard theme and its family should say to the audience, ‘it’s safe to ask questions about this plot; we’re in the learning phase’

 I welcome feedback on the thematic or coding choices.